Examples of injury liability for workplace negligence

 Workplace negligence is a legal term that often comes up in workers’ compensation cases that describes a person or entity that fails to act reasonably, given the circumstance.
 Employer negligence refers to actions and omissions by employers that lead to property damage, loss, theft, illness, injury, or wrongful death.

-If you are injured on the job due to negligence of others in the workplace, you are entitled to restitution to compensate you for your medical bills, lost wages, and possibly pain and suffering.
+If you are injured on the job due to the negligence of others in the workplace, you are entitled to restitution to compensate you for your medical bills, lost wages, and possibly pain and suffering.
 Employer’s liability insurance covers negligence lawsuits over work-related injuries and occupational diseases.

 When a worker injury lawyer evaluates your claim to determine whether it might be appropriate to file a personal injury lawsuit against your employer or another entity, he or she will look for actions that fall below the widely accepted standard of care.